Jean de Béthencourt: Siege of Mahdia

 In 1390 he accompanied the Duke of Touraine on the Barbary Crusade, an expedition organized by Genoese merchants to address North African piracy.
 The proposal by the doge was presented as a crusade.
 As such it would give prestige to its participants, a moratorium on their debts, immunity from lawsuits, and papal indulgence.
 The French force, consisting of 1,500 knights under the leadership of Louis II, Duke of Bourbon, lay siege to Mahdia in Tunis.

-The French were unfamiliar with the terrain, lacked heavy siege equipment, underestimated, and became embroiled in internal quarrels.
+The French were unfamiliar with the terrain, lacked heavy siege equipment, underestimated their enemy, and became embroiled in internal quarrels.
 The Berbers realized that they could not overcome the heavier armed invaders.
 Tired of the oppressive heat and concerned about the upcoming winter, the French agreed to a treaty negotiated by the Genoese.

 It is likely that Béthencourt heard stories regarding the Canary Islands from the Genoese, and of the presence of orchil, a lichen used to make a rare and expensive dye.
-Here too, he again met up with Gadifer de la Salle, whom he had known previously during service under the Duke of Orleans, and who would accompany him to the Canaries.
+Here too, he again met up with Gadifer de la Salle, whom he had known previously during service under the Duke of Orléans, and who would accompany him to the Canaries.